Remunicipalization: Overview

 At least 234 cases of water remunicipalisation in 37 countries were recorded between 2000 and March 2015, including high profile cases in Europe, the Americas, Asia and Africa.
 By then, the total number of people served by remunicipalised water services had grown to exceed 100 million.
 Cases are more concentrated in high-income countries, where 183 remunicipalisations took place in the last 15 years, compared to 51 cases in middle- and low-income countries.
 Two countries, France with 94 cases and the US with 58 cases, account for the greatest majority of cases in high-income countries.
 Analysts also signal that the pace of remunicipalisation has doubled in the 2010-2015 period compared with the first decade of the millennium.

-Actors
+Akteure

 Very often, utility managers, bureaucrats and politicians are the ones to recognise problems with water privatisation.
 Labour involvement is critical for the success of remunicipalisation because frontline workers have important insights into operational challenges and opportunities.
 Civil society movements have proven key to promoting remunicipalisation as a policy option, as well framing it as an opportunity to build socially desirable and environmentally sustainable public water models to benefit present and future generations.
 Researchers have been playing a role in international exchange of expertise on how to achieve transparent, accountable and effective public water management following remunicipalisation.